zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Duplicate document checking in Zudello.md

 > A possible duplicate was found. **View duplicate**

-If a potential duplicate is found within your external system, you'll see the following message at the top of the document:
+If a potential duplicate is found within your ERP, you'll see the following message at the top of the document:

 > A possible duplicate was found in your accounting system